Jeyatharsini/splunk-sdk-android/README.md

 the project's "build" directory.This will output a release tarball to the "releases" directory.

-You can also [download the realease file](https://github.com/damiendallimore/splunk-sdk-android/tree/master/releases/splunk-android-sdk-0.5.tar.gz) to include the Splunk Android SDK in your applications.
+You can also [download the release file](https://github.com/damiendallimore/splunk-sdk-android/tree/master/releases/splunk-android-sdk-0.5.tar.gz) to include the Splunk Android SDK in your applications.
 Untar the release and copy the jar file into your environment.

 #### Google Android SDK

 I recommend using [Google's Android SDK](http://developer.android.com/sdk/index.html) for your development.
-This will provision you with the appropriate envrironment for creating, compiling, testing and running your Android application.
+This will provision you with the appropriate environment for creating, compiling, testing and running your Android application.

 #### Where to put the splunk-android-sdk-0.5.jar  file ?